Top rural recruiting tips for any company

 After the pandemic, employers are continuing to update their safety processes to minimize risks and keep their teams healthy.
 While these procedures can help keep your workers safe, many are still hesitant to work in enclosed warehouses or in close proximity to others on construction sites.

 Note your company’s updated safety process on your website and applications.
 This shows candidates that you’re a proactive employer and prioritize the health and wellness of your workforce.
-Since numerous variants appear over time, be sure to update your Covid-19 protocols as necessary, along with your on-site safety procedures.
+Be sure to communicate your on-site safety procedures and any changes that may occur.

-How teaming with a staffing agency can help fill ROLES in rural areas
+How teaming with a staffing agency can help fill jobs in rural areas

 Also, PeopleReady creates temp staffing solutions for industries that range from construction to retail to hospitality.
 To help you find the best candidates for your staffing needs, PeopleReady is engaged with local organizations.
 For instance: community groups, government organizations and academic institutions.
 Plus, our app, JobStack, offers companies of all kinds 24/7 access to our staffing solutions.